CWolfs/MissionControl/README.md

 ## Features

-* Additional Lances - Depending on the situation, and including random chance, extra lances will spawn.
+### Additional Lances

+Additional enemy and ally lances will spawn based on chances, maximum limits and lance configs.

+For full configuration options, see the [Additional Lances Wiki](https://github.com/CWolfs/MissionControl/wiki/Additional-Lances) page.

+### Random Spawns

-* Random Spawns - Depending on the contract type, the lance spawns will change every playthrough.
+Depending on the contract type, the lance spawns will change every playthrough.
 The spawning uses contract type specific logic to suitably place the lances.

-### Extra Lances

-[TODO]

-### Random Spawns

-[TODO]
+There are no configuration options currently available for this as these come from the encounter type profiles that are created.

+For full information on the random spawns, see the [Random Spawns Wiki](https://github.com/CWolfs/MissionControl/wiki/Random-Spawns) page.

+## Feedback

+All feedback is welcome in the [issues section](https://github.com/CWolfs/MissionControl/issues).

 ## Author